Diana Taurasi: 2019–2020: Injury and COVID-19

+2021–2024: Final seasons
-In February 2021, Taurasi re-signed with the Mercury on a 2-year deal.

-Taurasi injured her ankle and broke a bone in her foot late in the Mercury's 2021 season and opted to sit out due to the injury in the first single elimination game against the New York Liberty.
-She returned for the second round single elimination game against the reigning champions Seattle Storm which the Mercury won in overtime.
-In the best of five semi final series against the Las Vegas Aces.
-Taurasi led her team to a tie series after a Game 1 loss (by 4 points) making history.
-At 39 years old, Taurasi made history as the oldest player in league history to score an over 30 point game.
-She put up 37 points on 10 of 13 shooting — including eight of 11 attempted three-pointers.
+In February 2021, Taurasi re-signed with the Mercury on a two-year deal.
+She injured her ankle and broke a bone in her foot late in the 2021 season and opted to sit out of the first-round elimination game against the New York Liberty.
+She returned for the second-round elimination game against the reigning champions Seattle Storm, which the Mercury won in overtime.
+In the best-of-five semi-final series against the Las Vegas Aces, Taurasi led her team to a tie series after a Game 1 loss.
+During that game, Taurasi, aged 39, made history as the oldest player in league history to score an over 30-point game.
 Her eight three-pointers were the second-most made in a playoff game in the WNBA's postseason history.
-Phoenix Mercury coach, Sandy Brondello, noted that Taurasi still had pain in her ankle but managed to play through it and play through it she did, playing her heart out in a Game 3 win and Game 4 loss.
-On Oct.8, 2021, shortly before the birth of her daughter Taurasi led her team to a 87-84 Game 5 win making her 16-2 overall in win or take all games with 24 points, a crucial late game block and 14 clutch 4th quarter points.
-Taurasi plans on coming back to the WNBA despite retiring.
+The Mercury would go on to win the semi-finals in Game 5.

+In August 2023, Taurasi became the first player in WNBA history to score 10,000 career points.

+In February 2025, Taurasi, who was 42 at the time, retired.

 Overseas career

+2005–2010: Russian Premier League

-Taurasi's international career began in 2005 when she played for Dynamo Moscow, a team that had been dominant in the Russian league until the late 90s, and even the 2005 runner-up, but was slowly declining at that time.
-The Euroleague tournament ended in the quarter-finals, where Dynamo was eliminated by former champions CSKA Samara.
+Taurasi's international career began in 2005 when she played for Dynamo Moscow, a team that had been dominant in the Russian league until the late 90s.
+Their 2005 EuroLeague tournament ended in the quarter-finals, where Dynamo was eliminated by former champions CSKA Samara.
+In 2006, Taurasi was recruited to play for the Russian team Spartak Moscow.
+The team had finished in 11th place in the Russian league when Shabtai von Kalmanovich decided to buy the team.
+The team would go on to win four consecutive EuroLeague championships from 2007 to 2010, and Taurasi was named Final Four MVP in 2009 and 2010.

-In 2006 Taurasi was recruited to play for the Russian team Spartak Moscow.
-The team had finished in eleventh place in the Russian league when Shabtai von Kalmanovich decided to buy the team.
-Kalmanovich was a successful business man with various interests, including women's basketball.
-He had stopped in to see a local women's basketball team in Yekaterinburg, and "literally fell in love with the point guard, Anna Arkhipova".
-He ended up buying that team, but later decided to buy the Spartak Moscow Region team, and turn it into a top team.
-He arranged to add a number of top-notch players, who had earned seven Olympic medals between them.
-Many of the players were European, but the team also included Australian Lauren Jackson and Americans Sue Bird and Taurasi.

-The team would go on to win four consecutive Euroleague championships from 2007 to 2010, and Taurasi was named Final Four MVP in 2009 and 2010.